DrBiznes/Analog-Airwaves/README.md

 <img width="800" height="300" alt="banner" src="https://github.com/user-attachments/assets/fdc41e7f-2613-4ad8-b5ae-c4eedd8a1d94" />

-A small NeoForge 1.21.1 radio-station extension for [Analog Audio](https://modrinth.com/mod/analog-audio), adding broadcast transmitters and portable radios.
+A small radio-station addon for [Analog Audio](https://modrinth.com/mod/analog-audio), adding broadcast transmitters and portable radios.

 Place a transmitter directly on top of an Analog Audio radio, tune it to a frequency, then tune a portable radio to the same frequency to listen to your radio station!!